 A1.3.1.4 The SGs may establish subgroups necessary to facilitate the completion of their work.
-With the exception of Working Parties (WPs) , introduced in § A1.3.2.2, the terms of reference and milestones of subgroups established during an SG meeting shall be reviewed and adjusted at each SG meeting as appropriate.
+With the exception of Working Parties (WPs) and Task Groups (TGs), introduced in § A1.3.2, the terms of reference and milestones of subgroups established during an SG meeting shall be reviewed and adjusted at each SG meeting as appropriate.

+A1.3.1.4bis Each SG shall appoint Chairmen and Vice-Chairmen of WPs taking into account Resolution 208 of the Plenipotentiary conference and the desire to observe fully the principle of equitable geographical distribution among ITU regional organizations, as well as mainstreaming a gender perspective in the policies of all ITU Sectors.
+The mandate of Vice-Chairmen shall be to assist the WP Chairman in matters related to the management of WP, including substitution for the chairman at official ITU meetings when necessary.
+A SG Vice-Chairman or a WP Vice-Chairman shall assume the role of WP Chairman if no candidates are nominated for this post.

+A1.3.1.4ter To bring new perspectives and vision to the working parties and taking into account providing opportunities for different qualified individuals to serve in these appointed capacities, the term of office for WP Chairmen should not exceed [two][three] intervals between consecutive RAs.
+The period in office as a WP Chairman might be extended beyond the maximum term to a following interval between RAs if no other candidates are nominated for the post of WP Chairman.

-A1.3.1.5 When WPs, Task Groups (TGs) or Joint Task Groups (JTGs) (defined in § A1.3.2) are assigned preparatory studies on matters to be considered by WRCs or RRCs (see Resolution ITU-R 2), the work should be coordinated by the relevant SGs, WPs and TGs or JTGs.
+A1.3.1.5 When WPs, Joint Working Parties (JWPs), Task Groups (TGs) or Joint Task Groups (JTGs) (defined in § A1.3.2) are assigned preparatory studies on matters to be considered by WRCs or RRCs (see Resolution ITU-R 2), the work should be coordinated by the relevant SGs, WPs, JWPs and TGs or JTGs.

-When preparing ITU-R recommendations and reports to be referenced in the CPM Report, WPs, TGs or JTGs shall plan, to the extent practicable, their works such that these ITU-R recommendations and reports are submitted to the relevant SG in time for adoption and approval in accordance with the relevant section of Annex 2, prior to the WRC.
+When preparing ITU-R recommendations and reports to be referenced in the CPM Report, WPs, JWPs, TGs or JTGs shall plan, to the extent practicable, their works such that these ITU-R recommendations and reports are submitted to the relevant SG in time for adoption and approval in accordance with the relevant section of Annex 2, prior to the WRC.

 A1.3.1.5bis The final draft CPM texts prepared by the WPs, TGs or JTGs may be submitted directly to the CPM process, normally at the meeting called to consolidate SG texts into the draft CPM Report, or exceptionally via the relevant SG.
-In some cases, supporting materials that were developed to address WRC agenda items may not be published as ITU-R recommendations or reports but will be contained in Working Party (WP), Task Group (TG) or Joint Task Group (JTG) documentation.
+In some cases, supporting materials that were developed to address WRC agenda items may not be published as ITU-R recommendations or reports but will be contained and publish inWP, JWP, TG or JTG documentation.

 A1.3.1.6 Electronic means of communication shall be used as far as possible to facilitate the work of SGs, WPs, TGs and other subordinate groups, both during and between their respective meetings.

-A1.3.1.7 The Director will maintain a list of Member States, Sector Members, Associates and Academia participating in each SG, WP or TG and exceptionally, JRGs if so deemed necessary (see § A1.3.2.8).
+A1.3.1.7 The Director will maintain a list of Member States, Sector Members, Associates and Academia participating in each SG, WP or TG and exceptionally, Rapporteur Groups (RGs), Joint Rapporteur Groups (JRGs) if so deemed necessary (see § A1.3.2.8).

-A1.3.1.8 Matters of substance, within the scope of an SG, may only be considered within SGs, WPs, JWPs, TGs, JTGs, Rapporteur Groups (RGs), JRGs and Correspondence Groups (defined in § A1.3.2) as well as within Intersector Rapporteur Groups (IRGs) (see § A1.6.1.3).
+A1.3.1.8 Matters of substance, within the scope of an SG, may only be considered within SGs, WPs, JWPs, TGs, JTGs, RGs, JRGs and Correspondence Groups (defined in § A1.3.2) as well as within Intersector Rapporteur Groups (IRGs) (see § A1.6.1.3).